myrojoylee/panda-knits/README.md

 - This is a [Node.js](https://nodejs.org/en) application.
 It is recommended to use at least v16 (up to v18) for this app to run correctly.

+- MongoDB is required for this app to run, so follow directions outlined [here](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) for a step-by-step guide depending on your operating system.

 ### Dependencies

 - Type the following in your terminal in the root directory to install all dependencies: